Genome sequencing of endangered species: Genome crucial features

 While studying the genome, there are some crucial aspects that should be taken in consideration.
 Gene prediction is the identification of genetic elements in a genomic sequence.
 This study is based on a combination of approaches: de novo, homology prediction, and transcription.
 Tools such as EvidenceModeler are used to merge the different results.
 Gene structure also have been compared, including mRNA length, exon length, intron length, exon number, and non-coding RNA.

 Analysis of repeated sequences has been found useful in reconstructing species divergence timelines.

 Application and case studies

 Genomic approach in gender determination

-In order to preserve a specie, knowledge of the mating system is crucial: scientists can stabilize wild populations through captive breeding, followed by the release in the environment of new individuals.
+In order to preserve a species, knowledge of the mating system is crucial: scientists can stabilize wild populations through captive breeding, followed by the release in the environment of new individuals.
 This task is particularly difficult by considering the species with homomorphic sex chromosomes and a large genome.
 For example, in the case of amphibians, there are multiple transitions among male and/or female heterogamety.
-Sometimes even variation of sex chromosomes within amphibian populations of the same specie were reported.
+Sometimes even variation of sex chromosomes within amphibian populations of the same species were reported.